 The Broken Earth trilogy by N.K.
 Jemisin (2015-2018), including The Fifth Season, The Obelisk Gate, and The Stone Sky.
 This series depicts a fantasy world in which society is shaped around enduring recurring geological disasters, an allegory of the social and physical devastation of climate change.
 It also explores how power shapes racial and social identities, tying into issues of environmental justice.

-The Interdependency Series by John Scalzi (2017-2020) (The Collapsing Empire, The Consuming Fire, The Last Emperox).
-This series by John Scalzi (2017-2018).
-This series (to be continued) explores a far-future space empire that has thoughtlessly developed around a natural phenomenon it exploits without fully understanding it.
+The Interdependency Series (2017-2020) (The Collapsing Empire, The Consuming Fire, The Last Emperox).
+This ongoing series by John Scalzi explores a far-future space empire that has thoughtlessly developed around a natural phenomenon it exploits without fully understanding it.
 When scientists predict that cataclysmic change is coming, the profit motive makes it difficult for society to take the drastic action needed to stave off disaster.
 While it’s not explicitly about climate change, the allegory is clear and could help students analyze the present moment.
 Be aware: mild sexual content and excess swearing.